-Glaucoma is a condition associated with pressure in the eye.
-It is characterized by damage to the optic nerve with slow vision loss that can lead to blindness.
-Glaucoma affects two million Americans, and half of those people are unaware they even have the disease.
-Glaucoma can run in families.
+Glaucoma is a condition associated with higher-than-normal pressure in the eye.
+It is characterized by damage to the delicate fibers that make up the optic nerve resulting in slow vision loss that can lead to blindness.
+Glaucoma affects approximately two million Americans, and half of those people are unaware they even have the disease.

 - The appearance of the optic nerve